• Skip to primary navigation

 • Optional toppings like mini marshmallows, cacao nibs, whip cream, chocolate chips or even candy cane pieces!

-Protein Hot Chocolate Step By Step Instructions
+Protein Hot Chocolate Step By Step Instructions: Two Methods

 1. Blend ingredients.
 The best way to quickly blend the protein powder, vanilla, milk & cocoa powder is by adding the ingredients to a blender and blending until smooth, about 1-2 pulses max.
-If you don’t feel like getting the blender out, you can also use a handheld milk frother, a shaker cup, or simply whisk the protein powder & cocoa into the vanilla and milk on the stove top, which I find to be the next best alternative.
-NOTE: If you are using whey protein, do NOT blend in a blender!
-Whey thickens up and creates a less than ideal hot cocoa texture.
-If your only option is whey protein, you’ll need to continuously whisk the protein powder and milk while heating.
-You may also need to add additional milk until you’ve reached the desired thickness.
+If you don't feel like getting the blender out, you can also use a handheld milk frother, a shaker cup, or simply whisk the protein powder & cocoa into the vanilla and milk on the stove top, which I find to be the next best alternative.

 protein hot chocolate instructions